titansec/OpenWAF/README_CN.md

 Version
 =======

-This document describes twaf v0.01 released on 26 July 2016.
+This document describes OpenWAF v0.01 released on 26 July 2016.

 Synopsis
 ========